 - 1. Sidewalk Upgrades Required in Loveland (GMA and city limits).
 When redevelopment is proposed on in-fill parcels, the redevelopment plans shall show the location of all existing and proposed sidewalk improvements.
-The installation of sidewalks is required where no sidewalk exists (except in Industrial areas as described in Section 16.2.1.N[JSI][SK2]).
+The installation of sidewalks is required where no sidewalk exists.
 Widening of the existing sidewalks should occur whenever the addition of 2' or more is needed to comply with Section 16.2.1.A and proposed redevelopment of the site will cause an increase in the number of pedestrian trips on the sidewalk.
 In Loveland (GMA and city limits), the upgrading of sidewalk adjacent to redeveloped sites may be postponed up to three years when the existing sidewalk is in good repair and a satisfactory financial guarantee has been provided to the Local Entity. - 2.
 Sidewalk Upgrades Not Required in Loveland (GMA and city limits).
 When redevelopment is proposed that is not expected to cause an increase in the number of pedestrian trips on the sidewalk, no sidewalk widening is required.
 In such situations, the redevelopment plans shall still identify and preserve a sidewalk corridor that will accommodate the future widening of the sidewalk in full compliance with these standards for such time that the sidewalk widening is deemed necessary.